Copy a step

 - To share your step with others, configure its Usage Permissions.

 Copied steps are independent of the step they originated from and do not receive updates if the original step is modified.
-For example, if you copy one of Flow Designer's built-in steps, like the 'Create Incident' step for ServiceNow, your custom step is not updated if changes are made to the original built-in step available on the Apps tab of the palette.
+For example, if you copy one of Flow Designer's built-in steps in the palette, like the 'Create Incident' step for ServiceNow, your custom step is not updated if changes are made to the original built-in step available on the Apps tab of the palette.